 This past February, after Denny Hamlin edged Martin Truex Jr. by .010 seconds in the closest finish in DAYTONA 500 history, it got us thinking about other epic DAYTONA 500 finishes.
 Join us over the next few weeks as we highlight the five closest finishes in 58 years of “The Great American Race.”

-For more finishes like this, join us for the race that means more than any other - at the place that's unlike anything.
+Join us for the race that means more than any other - at the place that's unlike anything.
 Guarantee your seats for the 2017 DAYTONA 500 before they sell out.
 For tickets and more information, visit DAYTONA500.com or call 1-800-PITSHOP.

 1.15.2019Wayne Taylor Racing partners with Daytona International Speedway on special Rolex 24 At DAYTONA ticket package.